go38/raspberry-pi-getting-started/en/step_6.md

 Can you see the file you created?

-+ Close the terminal by clicking on the 'X'.
++ Close the terminal window by clicking on the **X**.

-+ Now drag `rp.txt` to the Wastebasket in the desktop so the Pi will be ready for the next person.
++ Now drag `rp.txt` to the Wastebasket on the desktop so the Pi will be ready for the next person.

 	![screenshot](images/pi-waste.png)